BYossarian/just-this-once/README.md

 saveSecretToDB(secret);
 ```

 The client puts this secret into their TOTP passcode generator.
-Then, at some later point when the client accesses some protected resource, we need to verify the passcode they send:
+Then, at some later point when the client requests access to some protected resource, we need to verify the passcode they send:
 ```
 const secret = getFromDB();
 const candidatePasscode = getFromClientRequest();